-Wall$treet is a fun but very obscure stock market simulation developed by German publisher Falken Verlag, who was better known as a book publisher (and now owned by Random House).
+Wall$treet is a fun but very obscure stock market simulation developed by German Falken Verlag, better known as a book publisher (and now owned by Random House).
 Published only in Germany and a few other European countries, Wall$treet was not commercially successful – most likely because it was in many ways ahead of its time.

 Overall, I am quite impressed by what Falken managed to achieve with Wall$treet, given 1988 technology.
-There are several quirks, but they are merely small annoyances in this fun game (your portfolio is called "depot" for example – typical of the German-to-English translation problems).
-With dozens of stocks in several industries, dozens of different news, and a good financial model behind it, Wall$treet will entertain armchair investors and even educate newbies on the relationship between savings and investment.
-Recommended!
+There are a few small annoyances (your portfolio is called a "depot" for example – typical translation fib).
+With dozens of stocks in several industries, dozens of different news, and a good financial model behind all of it, Wall$treet will entertain armchair investors and even educate newbies on the relationship between savings and investments.
+Recommended!Reviewed by: Underdogs